ankithamanne/JavaFSE_Hands-on_Solutions_6418159/Week-1/DataStructuresandAlgorithms/Ex-7_FinancialForecasting/README.md

 This could lead to high memory usage if `n` is very large.

---> How to Optimize the Recursive Solution to Avoid Excessive Computation:
+b) How to Optimize the Recursive Solution to Avoid Excessive Computation:

 Although the recursive solution does not perform repeated calculations (each step depends only on the previous one), it uses stack space for each year, which is unnecessary for this type of problem.